 Digital Legal Talks 2021

-The Digital Legal Lab will host the second edition of its annual conference, Digital Legal Talks, on 8 December 2021 (from 12h-17h CET).
+The Digital Legal Lab hosted the second edition of its annual conference, Digital Legal Talks, on 8 December 2021.

-Digital Legal Talks 2021 will be an online afternoon packed with keynotes, presentations and discussions on important current issues related to law and digital technologies.
-We will have keynote speeches by professor Lilian Edwards (Newcastle University) and professor Ari Ezra Waldman (Northeastern University), and three rounds of breakout sessions with lots of exciting talks by researchers from within and outside the Digital Legal Lab collaboration.
+Digital Legal Talks 2021 was an online afternoon packed with keynotes, presentations and discussions on important current issues related to law and digital technologies.
+We had keynote speeches by professor Lilian Edwards (Newcastle University) and professor Ari Ezra Waldman (Northeastern University), and three rounds of breakout sessions with lots of exciting talks by researchers from within and outside the Digital Legal Lab collaboration.

 The aim of our collaboration’s annual conference is to share knowledge and to inspire researchers, practitioners, policy-makers and others to take on the legal, ethical and societal challenges of the increasingly automated and digitalized future.
-Digital Legal Talks 2021 will be hosted on a 3D virtual platform, providing an exciting opportunity to connect with others in the field, exchange ideas and build new cooperations.
+Digital Legal Talks 2021 was hosted on a 3D virtual platform, providing an exciting opportunity to connect with others in the field, exchange ideas and build new cooperations.
+We will be back with a new edition of Digital Legal Talks towards the end of 2022.
+We hope you can join us!

-Keep an eye on our Twitter and LinkedIn pages to make sure you don’t miss any updates on Digital Legal Talks 2021!
+Keep an eye on our Twitter and LinkedIn pages to make sure you don’t miss any updates on Digital Legal Lab events.

 The Digital Legal Talks kick-off conference took place on 2 December 2020.
 We looked back at the first year of the Digital Legal Studies research collaboration, with researchers from the 4 partner universities presenting their projects and sharing perspectives and approaches across different academic disciplines.
 We had keynote speeches by Julie Cohen and Frank Pasquale, two breakout rounds with lots of interactive presentation and PLSC-style discussion sessions, and a closing discussion panel where sparks flew on the topic of technology in relation to law and justice.
 Read more about the first edition of Digital Legal Talks here.